 Nor does Torrance take cognisance of the number of BBC journalists in the pay of MI5 and MI6.
 They are not there to advance the cause of Scotland’s self-determination!

-Recklessly he even goes so far as to berate former BBC staffer Derek Bateman for castigating Nicola Sturgeon when she presented her ideas of a free press to members of the press.
-Bateman wonders why Sturgeon does not mix with members of social sites, a valid enquiry, such as Wings Over Scotland, Bella Caledonia, or Buzzfeed.
+Recklessly, he goes so far as to berate former BBC staffer Derek Bateman for castigating Nicola Sturgeon when she presented her ideas of a free press to members of the Fourth Estate.
+And Bateman wonders why Sturgeon does not mix with members of social sites, a valid enquiry, such as Wings Over Scotland, Bella Caledonia, or Buzzfeed.
+(I’m told she reads Grouse Beater!)
 Here is an instance where Torrance insinuates Sturgeon is wary of anything approaching robust organised support for self-determination, a caution Torrance normally encourages.

 Attending the SNP’s conference that Bateman refers, Torrance says, “We got picked on, but we took it on the chin.”
 He then spends a few hundred words explaining how sensitive he is to taking it on the chin.

 Bateman is pro-independence.
 Where does Torrance stand?
 He describes himself as a federalist of sorts.
-The one party that has gotten closest to his ideal he detests.
+The one party that has gotten closest to his ideal he briefs against.
 It’s SNP bad all the way for Torrance.

 Neutral is not passive